Licensed Professional Counselor Supervision in Texas

 Training and Experience in Clinical Supervision:

-I began working with LPCC candidates from the State of Colorado in 2019.
-In 2020 I moved to the State of Texas and began additional training for supervision which allowed me to continue to practice supervising LPCC’s in Colorado with the updated changes to Colorado supervision requirements.
-In 2022 I obtained through the State of Texas my LPC-S credential after completing an additional 40 hour Supervision Training Course that included models of supervision, supervisory relationships and counselor development, group supervision, multi-cultural supervision, evaluation methods, supervisory roles, and focus.
-This also included Texas state requirements for standards of practice, roles of supervision, ethics, legal and professional issues, administrative tasks, contracts, record keeping, and reporting.
-In 2023 I added ACES best practices as well as Ethics in technology specific to supervision for an additional 6 hours of continuing education.
-I currently am focused on working with LPC-Associates in the state of Texas.
-I am interested in working with individuals who would like to explore understanding how to work with clients who struggle with CPTSD and Dissociative Disorders.
+In 2022, I obtained my Supervision credential after completing the required 40-hour Supervision Training Course.
+This training included: models of supervision, supervisory relationships and counselor development, group supervision, multi-cultural supervision, evaluation methods, and supervisory roles.
+It also included Texas state requirements for standards of practice, roles of supervision, ethics, legal and professional issues, administrative tasks, contracts, record keeping, and reporting.
+Association for Counselor Educators and Supervisors (ACES) best practices and Ethics in technology specific to supervision were completed later.
+Each licensure renewal requires an additional 6 hours of continuing education specific to enhancing supervision training.
+I currently work only with LPC-Associates in the state of Texas.
+I focus on Associates who would like to improve their understanding of how to work with clients who struggle with Complex Trauma and Dissociative Disorders.

-There are a number of supervision theories that can be used to provide a flexible and dynamic experience for a supervisee.
-There are many models in supervision to work from.
-I find I currently favor using the Common Factors Discrimination Model introduced by A. Elizabeth Crunk and Sejal M. Barden in 2017.
+There are several supervision theories available to provide a flexible and dynamic experience for a supervisee.
+With many models in supervision to work from, I currently favor using the Common Factors Discrimination Model introduced by A. Elizabeth Crunk and Sejal M. Barden in 2017.
 If you are interested in learning more, I have a copy of their article available for review.
-In my experience this approach leads to improved safety and trust in the supervisory dyad, as well as personal insight for the supervisee and overall growth in counseling skills and ethical behaviors.
+In my experience, this approach leads to improved safety and trust in the supervisory dyad, as well as personal insight for the supervisee and overall growth in counseling skills and ethical behaviors.

-In the role of a Clinical Supervisor it is important to protect both the clients being served by supervisees and the supervisees themselves.
+As a Clinical Supervisor, it is important to protect both the clients being served by supervisees and the supervisees themselves.
 This can only be accomplished when the supervision relationship provides the supervisee with appropriate support, guidance, and trust in their abilities.

 Supervisees will be asked to identify two main goals they would like to pursue as a clinician.
-They will also be asked to identify two areas they are already aware of that challenge them in being able to reach those goals.
+They will also be asked to identify two areas they are already aware of that challenge them in reaching those goals.

-As the Clinical Supervisor working towards expanding therapists knowledge around recognizing and treating trauma, complex trauma, and dissociative disorders, specific continuing education will be part of the supervision contract.
+My supervision requires working towards expanding the Associate’s knowledge around recognizing and treating trauma, complex trauma, and dissociative disorders; specific continuing education will be part of the supervision contract.

-We will review client cases, ethics related to counselor practice, development of counseling skills, and creating resources specific to the supervisee achieving their stated goals.
+We will review client cases, ethics related to counselor practice, development of counseling skills, and the creation of resources specific to the supervisee to achieve their stated goals.

 Evaluation Procedures:

-During supervision sessions, we will work on process, personalization, conceptualization, and administration, as well as a focus on working with trauma.
-We will discuss ways to review your counseling skills either through videotaping, audio recordings, case notes, and or role plays.
+During supervision sessions, we will focus on process, personalization, conceptualization, and administrative responsibilities, with an emphasis on working with trauma.
+We will explore ways to review and enhance your counseling skills through methods such as videotaping, audio recordings, case notes, or role plays.

-As a clinical supervisor, if ethical violations occur by the supervisee, an attempt to correct and recover from said violation will be part of the learning process.
-This will be done through a written remediation plan that will be kept with supervisees file.
-The only exception would be if the supervisee has sex with a client.
-This violation will be immediately reported to the proper licensing and ethical boards, and termination of supervision will occur.
+As a clinical supervisor, if ethical violations occur on the part of the supervisee, efforts will be made to correct and learn from the error.
+This will involve a written remediation plan, which will be kept in the supervisee’s file.
+The only exception to this approach is if the supervisee engages in a sexual relationship with a client.
+In that case, the violation will be immediately reported to the appropriate licensing and ethics board, and supervision will be terminated.

-If personal issues seem to be impeding a supervisees ability to be a safe, effective, and ethical provider, I may request the supervisee seek personal counseling.
-Once personal counseling is confirmed, supervision can continue.
-Counselors who are self-aware enough to recognize when they need help through personal therapy are acting in an ethical and professional manner and should continue with their supervision.
+If personal issues appear to be impeding the supervisee’s ability to function as a safe, effective, and ethical provider, I may request that the supervisee seek personal counseling.
+Once personal counseling has been initiated, supervision may continue.
+Counselors who are self-aware enough to recognize when they need personal therapy are acting ethically and professionally and should feel supported in continuing their supervision.

 Fee Schedule:

-Supervision for Licensed Professional Counselor – Associates in the state of Texas by me will be conducted via In-person or Videoconferencing session and occasional telephone sessions.
-The State of Texas requires LPC-Associates to earn a minimum of 3000 clock hours with a minimum of 1500 hours being direct services over a minimum of 18 months.
-Supervision must also occur a minimum of 4 hours a month.
-This can be done 1 hour each week or 2 hours on a bi-weekly basis until supervisee has obtained full licensure status.
+I conduct supervision for Licensed Professional Counselor – Associates in the state of Texas, either In-person or through videoconferencing sessions.
+Occasional sessions via telephone are available as needed.
+The State of Texas requires LPC-Associates to earn a minimum of 3000 clock hours.
+1500 hours must be direct services through client contact.
+Hours cannot be earned in less than 18 months.
+Supervision must also occur for a minimum of 4 hours a month.
+Supervision hours are considered indirect hours.
+This can be done 1 hour each week or 2 hours on a bi-weekly basis until the supervisee has obtained full licensure status.

-· Individual Clinical Supervision Sessions: $60 per 60 minute session
+· Individual Clinical Supervision Sessions: $69 per 60-minute session

 Responsibilities of Each Party: